AntonKjellberg/developmental-trajectories/README.md

 # Developmental Trajectories

-Characterizing the early-life gut microbiome using 16S data from the COPSAC2010 Cohort
+Characterizing the development of the early-life gut microbiome using longitudonal 16S data from the COPSAC2010 Cohort

 ## Bin